CGowan44/daily-log/README.md

 In the current state, the app is running on heroku with mongodb atlas here: https://aqueous-hamlet-65908.herokuapp.com/

+<- It should be noted that this app uses very basic authentication methods for users and is therefore not very secure in the grand scheme of things. ->

 The current to do list is:
 * Clean up/remove unused packages
 * Styling Updates